Wendy Hoglund, PhD, MA, BSc

 About

-I am an Associate Professor of Developmental Science and Associate Chair (Undergraduate Program) in the Department of Psychology at the University of Alberta.
+I am an Associate Professor of Developmental Science and Associate Chair in the Department of Psychology at the University of Alberta.
 I received my PhD in Lifespan Development from the University of Victoria and completed a Postdoctoral Fellowship at New York University.
-In my research, teaching, and daily life I am interested in ways that we can best support the well-being and development of diverse children and adolescents.
+In my research, teaching, and daily life I am interested in ways that we can best support the well-being and development of children and adolescents.

 Research

-How do individual, social and contextual processes converge in enhancing or undermining the social and emotional development of socially and economically vulnerable children and adolescents?
+How do individual, social and contextual processes converge in enhancing or undermining the social and emotional development of socially and economically marginalized children and adolescents?
 The developmental significance of social and economic adversity for children and adolescents continues to be an applied social challenge facing our communities and a rich area for scientific discovery.
 My research scholarship is aligned with a developmental psychopathology perspective that seeks to understand the etiology and developmental pathways of the various competencies and challenges that emerge across childhood and adolescence.

 In my research I encourage the active participation of junior colleagues, including graduate and undergraduate students.
 Students are involved in all phases of research, from project development to data collection and analysis to knowledge mobilization.